Frequently Asked Questions

 UTC's federal school code for Title IV aid purposes is 003529.

-Visit the scholarships page.
 There are both institutional and outside scholarships available.
 If additional aid is still needed, credit-based loans are available to qualified students.
 PLUS Loans are credit-based federal loans borrowed in the parent's name for dependent undergraduate students.
 Graduate PLUS loans are also available for graduate students.
 Students must be enrolled at least half time and must be maintaining Satisfactory Academic Progress.
 Credit based Private Loans are also available for both dependent or independent students.
-Information about PLUS and Private Loan options is available here.

 The verification process requires UTC to collect documentation of taxable income, in addition to other documents.
 We can no longer accept a copy of your tax statement if selected for verification.
 A Tax Return Transcript is required to verify income.
 We encourage you to document tax information using the IRS Data Retrieval.
-To use the IRS Data Retrieval, access your FAFSA application at www.fafsa.gov, click on "Make FAFSA Corrections"; then, select IRS Data Retrieval, or you may request a tax return transcript at www.irs.gov.
-Electronically filed tax return information should be available for retrieval from the IRS one to two weeks after tax filing; paper tax return information should be available six to eight weeks after filing.
+To use the IRS Data Retrieval, access your FAFSA application at www.fafsa.gov, click on "Make FAFSA Corrections"; then, select IRS Data Retrieval, or you may request a tax return transcript at www.irs.gov or 1-800-908-9946.
+In most cases, for electronic tax filers tax return information should be available for retrieval from the IRS within 2-3 weeks after tax filing has been processed by IRS; paper tax return information should be available 8-11 weeks after the tax return has been processed by IRS.
 Note: Married applicants must file jointly in order to use the IRS Data Retrieval; it also cannot be used when marital status changes after the end of the tax year or if an amended tax return has been filed.
 This is a free process and no one should charge you to complete the FAFSA or make corrections.
 If you are requesting a tax transcript, you can expect to receive your IRS Tax Return Transcript within 5-10 days.

 Every student, regardless of Admissions status, has access to a financial aid counselor.